taowis/ClauseKit/README.md

 ---

-## 💼 Why ClauseKit Matters
+## 💼 Why ClauseKitAI Matters

-ClauseKit is designed as a production-ready legal AI assistant with the following real-world strengths:
+ClauseKitAI is designed as a production-ready legal AI assistant with the following real-world strengths:

 | Dimension | Strength |
 |----------|----------|